cyberbotics/webots-doc/robotis-op2/simulated-devices.md

 Mapping between identifiers and names can be found in following table.

-%figure "Identifiers to name mapping for Robotis OP2 servos"
+%figure "Identifiers to name mapping for ROBOTIS OP2 servos"

 | ID | Name      | ID | Name      | ID | Name      | ID | Name      |
 | -- | --------- | -- | --------- | -- | --------- | -- | --------- |